cerner/terra-toolkit/README.md

 ## Webdriver.io Utility
 [Webdriver.io](http://webdriver.io/) is a framework for writing webdriver powered tests to validate functionality in browsers.
 Webdriver.io also provides easy services for setting up selenium, starting webpack and static servers, as well as accessibilty and visual regression testing.

-To make testing easier, Terar toolkit provides default configuration that enables the following:
+To make testing easier, Terra toolkit provides default configuration that enables the following:

 * Selenium docker instances for a consistent testing environment
 * Axe accessibility Utility
 * Visual regression testing
-* Viewport resizing helpers
+* Helper to get terra standard viewport sizes
-* Mocha test framework.
+* Mocha test framework

-### Installation
+### Setup
 1. Install docker on your machine: https://www.docker.com/

 2. In your root directory, create a `wdio.conf.js` file that inherits from Terra Toolkit's base config.